adamfisk/LittleProxy/README.md

 This enables huge downloads in an application, which regular handles size limited `FullHttpResponse`s to modify its content, HTML for example.

 A proxy server like LittleProxy contains always a web server, too.
-If you get an URI without scheme, host and port in `originalRequest` it's a direct request to your proxy.
+If you get a URI without scheme, host and port in `originalRequest` it's a direct request to your proxy.
 You can return a `HttpFilters` implementation which answers responses with HTML content or redirects in `clientToProxyRequest` like this: